jastikaa/DSA_Assignment/doc_4.md

 The updated list is displayed after insertion and after deletion.

 ## (d) Output of a Complete Run of the Program
+Original list is: 6 9 12
+insert 10 after 9 then result is: 6 9 10 12
+After deleting 12 the result is: 6 9 10

+## Conclusion
+Here, this program demonstrates the operation of a doubly linked list as well as the ease with which a node may be inserted after a given node or node removed anywhere in the list.
+By having prev and next pointers it is easy to move either way and have the list in the correct order following modifications.
+It can be seen that the insert and delete functions perform as required, and that after exiting each of the functions, the list is still correct.